how to pass values

 New-Item tests/__init__.pyinstead oftouch tests/__init__.pyNew-Item tests/__init__.pythe terminal goes back to the command line

-I make an empty file for the actual test
+I make a Python file for the tests in the

 New-Item tests/test_telephone.pyinstead oftouch tests/test_telephone.pyNew-Item tests/test_telephone.pythe terminal goes back to the command line